uvacobi/rna_seq_lesson/counting.md

 For downstream applications e.g. differential expression analysis, the number of reads that maps within a gene has to be determined for each sample.

-The `featureCounts` program from the Subread package can do this.
+The `featureCounts` program from the [Subread](http://subread.sourceforge.net/) package can do this.
 The complete user guide is available here and `featureCounts` is in section 6.2.

 `featureCounts` can…count (!) the number of reads that map within a feature.
 The Arabidopsis genome annotation in the GFF3 format contain three different features to choose from.

 Depending on the downstream applications the choice is `gene`, `transcript` or `exon`.
 In this study we are just looking for differentially expressed genes so our feature of interest specified by the `-t` will be `gene`.

 ~~~
+# Let's cd back into our home directory

+cd ~/

 # Let's use featureCounts to count the reads in genes.
+We downloaded it, and it's in /project/bims6000/bin

-featureCounts -O -t gene -g ID -a /project/bims6000/data/morning/ath_annotation.gff3 -o counts.txt mapped/*.bam
+/project/bims6000/bin/featureCounts -O -t gene -g ID -a /project/bims6000/data/morning/ath_annotation.gff3 -o counts.txt mapped_hisat2/*.bam
 ~~~
 {: .language-bash}